vallurumk/sheffield-bioinformatics-core.github.io/training/stats-introduction-2018-10-24.md

 <iframe src="https://www.google.com/maps/embed?pb=!1m14!1m8!1m3!1d9519.181464571486!2d-1.4777067!3d53.3827108!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x0%3A0x60e5580cdf19b137!2sPam+Liversidge+Building!5e0!3m2!1sen!2suk!4v1510862811609" width="600" height="450" frameborder="0" style="border:0" allowfullscreen></iframe>

 ## Overview
 This course provides a refresher on the foundations of statistical analysis.
-Practicals are conducted using the ‘Shiny’ package; which provides an accessible interface to the R statistical language.
+The course is aimed at scientists at all levels – especially those whose formal education likely included statistics, but who have not perhaps put this into practice since.
+The focus of the course is on understanding the principles behind statistical testing, how to choose an appropriate test for your data and how to interpret the result.

-**Note that this is not a course for learning about the R statistical language itself.
+**Note that this is not a course for learning the R statistical language itself.
 If you wish to learn more about R, please see other courses at the Sheffield Bioinformatics Core.**

 ## Who should attend this course?